eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.3.2.3 PID Provider or Attestation Provider trust anchors are included in a Trusted List

-For a PID Provider, a QEAA Provider, or a PuB-EAA Provider, successful registration and notification also means that the Provider and its trust anchors are included in a Trusted List.
-This Trusted List contains at least the trust anchor(s) of the PID Provider, QEAA Provider or PuB-EAA Provider.
+For a PID Provider, a QEAA Provider, or a PuB-EAA Provider, successful registration and notification also means that the Provider is notified to the European Commission and that its trust anchors are included in a Trusted List.
 Relying Parties can use these trust anchors to verify the authenticity of PIDs, QEAAs, and PuB-EAAs they obtain from Wallet Units.

 Non-qualified EAA Providers are not included in a Trusted List by a Member State.
 However, if a Relying Party requests a non-qualified EAA from a Wallet Instance, it must know how to obtain the domain-specific trust anchor it needs to verify the signature over that EAA.
 To help with this, [Topic 12] recommends that the applicable Rulebook specifies the mechanisms enabling this.
 This mechanism may be similar to the one for QEAAs, namely that the relevant non-qualified EAA Providers and their trust anchors are included in a trusted list.
 However, other methods may be used as well, and even if such a trusted list exists, it does not have to comply with the requirements in [Topic 31].